arnelenero/reactorlib/README.md

 # Functional Components

 The use of Reactor Library's _higher order components_ (HOCs) encourage the use of _functional components_ (in constrast to _class components_), which are enhanced by injecting data or additional functionality into them.
+You can, however, also use Reactor Library with your existing class based components.

 **Note on React Hooks:** At the time of this writing, the React Hooks API has not been officially released yet.
-Developers who prefer to jump to pure functional components right away will find Reactor Library's HOCs useful while waiting for the Hooks version.
+Developers who choose to jump to pure functional components right away will find Reactor Library's HOCs useful while waiting for the Hooks version.

 ## Enhancing Components by Composition